leicesterhackspace/leicester-hackspace-web/content/about.md

 channel.
 It's a little out of date, but it still pretty well shows off what we're about.
 {{< youtube id="kRIESLI5iy8" class="yt">}}

-We do atleast have some (mostly) more up-to-date images showing off the space
+We do at least have some (mostly) more up-to-date images showing off the space

 {{< groupimg images="img/space-pics" rowHeight="245px" limitColumns="true" >}}